Amzani/apidesk-sdk-test-def/docs/models/components/updateleadrequestvalue.md

 # UpdateLeadRequestValue

-The value assigned to a custom field for the lead.
-This allows for storing additional, non-standard information specific to the lead, which can be tailored to fit unique business needs.
-Ensure the value aligns with the expected data type and format for the custom field.
+The custom_fields.value property is used to update specific custom field data for a lead.
+This allows for the inclusion of tailored information that may not be covered by standard fields, enhancing the flexibility of lead management.
+Ensure the value provided aligns with the expected data type and format for the custom field being updated.

 ## Supported Types